 We are happy to announce the third annual Staver Law Group National Scholarship.
-Every day we help people who have been hurt in car accidents or other types of personal injury situations and are struggling to keep up with medical bills and their daily lives.
+Every day we help people who have been hurt in Chicago car accidents or other types of personal injury situations and are struggling to keep up with medical bills and their daily lives.
 We are dedicated to helping them navigate their situations, and we have designed this scholarship to award a student whose essay shows an understanding and appreciation for the type of work we do.

 The 2016 deadline will be December 1, 2016.
 The winner will receive $5,000 toward educational expenses.

 Applications are under review for the 2016 scholarship!
 Keep an eye out for updated details and application forms for 2017 after the first of the year.
 The deadline for the 2016 scholarship will be December 1, 2016.

 In order to be eligible for the Staver Law Group National Scholarship, applicants must:

 - Be a United States citizen or permanent resident.

 - Be accepted to or currently enrolled in an accredited college, university, or graduate program within the United States.